-I flavored my mashed potatoes with garlic, pepper, butter, milk, and cream cheese, but you can use your tried and true favorite add-ins.
+I flavored my mashed potatoes with garlic, pepper, butter, milk, and cream cheese, but you can use your tried and true favorite mashed potato add-ins with this recipe.
 The cooking process will stay the same: 3 lbs. potatoes and about 1.5 cups of broth.
-I say “about” 1.5 cups because you can actually reduce it if you like a more firm mashed potato.
-I found this generous amount of cooking liquid helped the potatoes mash almost effortlessly (no masher required!) and created a nice smooth end product.
-But that’s up to you.
-This recipe is ripe for customization!
+Then after they’re cooked, add in whatever you’d like!

 Slow Cooker Mashed Potatoes